Lasertie/MinecraftServerUI/Readme.md

 ## License
 ### This project is licensed under the CC BY-NC-SA 4.0 License - see the [LICENSE](LICENSE) file for details
 #### Ajustements of the license :
-- The license can be changed to any other license by the author of this project : Lasertie (me)
+- The license can be changed to any other license by the author of this project : Lasertie
 - For all comercial usage please contact @Lasertie .
 - If the license is changed, the majors collaborators of this project will be notified and will be alredy mentioned in the license